statamic/docs/content/collections/docs/protecting-content.md

 You can also [create your own drivers](#custom-drivers).

-Whichever approach you choose, know that it is designed to help you out.
+Whichever approach you choose, know that it's designed to help you out.
 We’ve tried to keep the syntax as simple as possible while allowing for flexibility.
-Because of this, if Statamic sees that you’ve set `protect`, but the scheme has been configured incorrectly, _all users will be denied_.
+Because of this, if Statamic sees you’ve set `protect`, but the scheme has been configured incorrectly, _all users will be denied_.

 > This feature only applies to the front-end of your site on pages routed through Statamic (entry URLs and routes defined in routes.php).
 Custom PHP/Laravel-defined routes and the Control Panel will be unaffected.